1. Who we are

 - Account data— the name and email address you provide at sign-up, and a salted, hashed representation of your password (we never store passwords in plain text).

-- Profile data— information you choose to provide so that we can match you with relevant roles, including your target position, current role, years of experience, visa status or visa goal, and preferred location.
+- Profile data— information you choose to provide so that we can match you with relevant roles, including your role family, years of experience, visa status or visa goal, and preferred location.

 - Authentication data— session identifiers, refresh tokens and email-confirmation tokens generated by our authentication provider when you sign in or confirm your email address.